kuyaninja/DevBox/README.md

 `docker-compose up -d` to run, and docker will start build image.

+alternative, you can pull the latest build from Hub, just run this before run `docker-compose up -d` to cut build time in local.

+- `docker pull kuyaninja/nginx`
+- `docker pull kuyaninja/php-phalcon`

 ### Edit

 to edit the container, just edit the Dockerfile in docker folder to meet your needs.